CloudChi/FX-Framework/README.md

       - Therefore putting this Non-Module folder first sorts all these scripts on top.
   - Contains no subfolders
   - Scripts contain no logic
+  - Scripts can only call scripts in:
+    - This file's
+      - Regular Module's
+        - Public subfolder

+- ### Triggers
+  -  Place for all file-level script triggers
+  -  Contains no subfolders
-  - Scripts can only call scripts in this file's Regular Module's Public subfolder
+  -  Scripts can only call scripts in:
+    - This file's
+      - Regular Module's
+        - Public subfolder
+  - Handles/Diplays errors

 - ### Import
-  - Contains subfolders
+  - Contains subfolders (only one level deep)
     - one for each External file
   - Scripts contain no logic
-  - Scripts can only call scripts in an External file's Regular Module's External subfolder.
+  - Scripts can only call scripts in:
+    - An External file's
+      - Regular Module's
+        - External subfolder.

 ## Module Folders

-- Modules are folders within the Script Manager.
-- Modules handle specific tasks or areas of tasks.
-- Modules can contain sub-Modules, but only one level deep.
+- ### Layout
+- ### Regular
-- Modules contain Structure subfolders, but only one level deep.
+  - Contains sub-Modules (only one level deep)
 - Structure subfolders are in no particular order within the Module folder.
   - Not all Modules will have all the Structure subfolder types, which are only added as needed.
 - Modules are transferable between files with minimal connections required.